Scheduling#

 Task durations#

 CP-SAT requires task durations.
-Each task in an experiment.yml must provide an expected duration in seconds.
+Each task in a protocol.yml must provide an expected duration in seconds.
 If omitted, tasks default to 1 second.

 # ...